jonathanbbiles/BullishorBust/frontend/README.md

 ## Entry Logic

-Tokens are flagged **ENTRY READY** when the MACD line is above the signal line, and either:
+Tokens are flagged **ENTRY READY** when the MACD line is above the signal line.
+If the MACD is rising but has not crossed, the token appears on the **WATCHLIST**.
+Other indicators are ignored for entry decisions.

-1. The RSI is rising above 30 compared to the previous candle, **or**
-2. Price breaks above the 10 period EMA after being below it on the prior candle.

-If the MACD is bullish but the other conditions are not yet met, the token appears on the **WATCHLIST**.

 ## Setup